openxc/openxc-accessories/docs/kernel-upgrade.rst

 * Connect the USB-A side of the FTDI cable to your PC and allow the FTDI driver to complete the installation.

-    * Driver installation will assign a COMx port.
+    * Driver installation will assign a new COMx port, in addition to the USB COM port.

-* Open TeraTerm and connect to the previously assigned COMx port with a 115200 baud rate.
+* Open TeraTerm and connect to the previously assigned (serial debug) COMx port with a 115200 baud rate.

     * Instructions for downloading TeraTerm can be found  `here <https://github.com/openxc/openxc-accessories/tree/master/tools/ModemConnect/Documents>`_.

-* Power V2X device On.
+* Power device On.
 * Stop “autoboot” by pressing any key on your keyboard.

 .. image:: https://github.com/openxc/openxc-accessories/raw/master/docs/pictures/Figure%20A.PNG